Achievements

 It also exhibited high resilience in the presence of a large concentration of contaminants such as sulphur and nitrogen oxides.

-A general model and parameters have been developed for the prediction of phase and chemical equilibria in CO2 capture systems that may account for the presence of sulphur and nitrogen oxide species.
 This has enormous practical value, as it is possible to derive predictions for realistic flue gas compositions.
-The model is based on SAFT-γ Mie equation of state that, by design, may be applied to a wide range of settings, including CO2 capture from industrial effluents, but also in the context of direct air capture or capture from natural streams.
-The model is highly transferable to other industries, e.g. pharmaceuticals or agrochemicals.
+The model is based on SAFT-γ Mie equation of state that may be applied to a wide range of settings, including CO2 capture from industrial effluents, but also in the context of direct air capture or capture from natural streams.
+The model is transferable to other industries, e.g. pharmaceuticals or agrochemicals.
 The parameters can be used through both commercial (gPROMS) and open source (Clapeyron.jl) software.

 design.png